Rover (space exploration): Active rover missions

-Active Mars rover locations in context
+Mars

 Mars Science Laboratory Rover Curiosity

 On 26 November 2011, NASA's Mars Science Laboratory mission was successfully launched for Mars.
 The mission successfully landed the robotic Curiosity rover on the surface of Mars in August 2012.
 The rover is currently helping to determine whether Mars could ever have supported life, and search for evidence of past or present life on Mars.